IQTLabs/daisybell/README.rst

 ::

-    aiscan --huggingface roberta-base
+    aiscan --huggingface roberta-base --task fill-mask

-If it is a masking model, it will have output.
 That's it for now.
 More will come.

 Future Work